 - Deadpan Snarker: He comes across as one in some of his videos.

 - End of an Age: His departure from Nickelodeon after working there for over 20 years marks the end of his overall style and influence on the channel, effectively killing off Fairly OddParents and Bunsen is a Beast in the process as well as ending any chances of the long-discussed Danny Phantom revival.
-It also came at roughly the same time Dan Schneider, which signaled a similar end for Nick's kidcoms.
+It also came at roughly the same time as Dan Schneider, which signaled a similar end for Nick's kidcoms.

-- Lets See You Do Better: Being a borderline workaholic (see Renaissance Man below), Butch has often been at odds with fans who don't find him very sympathetic to anything less than his level of dedication to their art and not very accepting of their criticisms of him.
+- Let's See YOU Do Better!: Being a borderline workaholic (see Renaissance Man below), Butch has often been at odds with fans who don't find him very sympathetic to anything less than his level of dedication to their art and not very accepting of their criticisms of him.

 - Mythology Gag: In his speed-drawing video ADULT CARTOONS as KIDS' CARTOONS, one of the requests was for Bojack Horseman as a My Little Pony character.
 He chuckles halfway through when he mentions that he worked on the original cartoon, though he draws it in the Friendship Is Magic style.

 - Real Men Love Jesus: As stated before, Butch is a practicing Christian and many of his motivational tweets have vague Christian undertones.
-This actually got him in a bit of trouble when his crowdfunded app, Oaxis Entertainment, was accused of using dishonest tactics to get fans to fund Christian propaganda for him (Butch's pitch for it, once it had been funded, just happened to be in a church and he later assured funders that this had not been the case).
+This actually got him in a bit of trouble when his crowdfunded app, Oaxis Entertainment, was accused of using dishonest tactics to get fans to fund Christian propaganda for him (Butch's pitch for it, once it had been funded, just happened to be in a church and he later assured founders that this had not been the case).

-- Renaissance Man: Outside of animation and his person life as a husband and father; Butch is also a painter, cartoonist, vlogger, podcast host, web personality, live action actor, stand-up comedian, occasional composer, script editor, comic book author, philanthropist, creator of the kid friendly app "The Noog Network", and is currently planning to develop a family streaming network called Oaxis Entertainment.
+- Renaissance Man: Outside of animation and his personal life as a husband and father; Butch is also a painter, cartoonist, vlogger, podcast host, web personality, live action actor, stand-up comedian, occasional composer, script editor, comic book author, philanthropist, creator of the kid friendly app "The Noog Network", and is currently planning to develop a family streaming network called Oaxis Entertainment.
 It's enough to make people like Fred Seibert wonder if the man even sleeps at night.

 - Sliding Scale of Idealism vs. Cynicism: Mostly on the idealistic end of the scale, with a generous helping of Black Comedy.